nitheesh-cpu/AggieSBP-Backend/README.md

 # AggieRMP - Texas A&M University Rate My Professor Analysis

-A comprehensive data collection and analysis system for Texas A&M University professor ratings and course information.
+A comprehensive data collection and analysis system for Texas A&M University professor ratings, grade distribtuions and course information.

 ## 🚀 Features

-- **Department & Course Scraping**: Automated collection of department and course data from TAMU College Scheduler
+- **Department & Course Scraping**: Automated collection of department and course data from TAMU Course Catalog
 - **Rate My Professor Integration**: Collection and analysis of professor ratings and reviews
 - **Database Management**: PostgreSQL-based storage with SQLAlchemy ORM
 - **Data Analysis**: AI-powered summarization and insights generation